david415/work-portfolio/content/projects/index.md

 Below you will find the repeated theme of networking and cryptography.
-Of course I know about high performance computing, databases, data transformations, systems programming etc. However most of my independent computer security research involves involves networking and cryptography; my apologies if this is not the skillset you are looking for.
+Of course I know about high performance computing, databases, data transformations, systems programming etc. Whereas most of my independent computer security research involves networking and cryptography; my apologies if these are not the skillsets you are looking for.
 These projects represent how I spend my free time and do not represent the totality of my skills as a software developer.

 See [David Stainton's github profile](https://github.com/david415) for additional open source projects.